blongworth/locness-fluorologger/README.md

 if using uv for project/dependency management:

-* Run the main fluorometer program `uv run main.py`
+* Run the main fluorometer program `uv run fluorologger`

 If using venv/pip: